alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

-One advantage of code is that if it exhaustively checks all possibilities, and it still fails to extract the puzzle, then you know you should try something different from the extraction you attempted, rather than checking for errors.
+One advantage of code is that if it exhaustively checks all possibilities, and it still fails to extract the puzzle, then you know you should try something different from the extraction you attempted, assuming you trust your code and the inputs you're giving it.
 (Once again, this has burned me before, when I concluded an extraction method was wrong because the answer didn't appear in my local wordlist.
 Proceed with caution!)